-The video lesson and supporting services will do that.
-A simple rough order magnitude business case estimates we can shift an enormous set of resources from preparation and delivery to creativity, facilitation and assessment.
+The supporting services will do that.
+A simple business case estimates we can shift an enormous set of resources from “preparation and delivery” to “creativity, facilitation and assessment.”
 Here is how significant a shift it is:

 $63,033,390,000 = (180 days/year X 3.5 hours / days X $30/hr.)
 X 3,335,100 teachers

-These tools will work for the vast majority of subjects and lessons.
-This cursory analysis assumes 2/3 of the lessons can be affected and that teachers deliver 5 classes /day with an average teacher salary of $30 dollars an hour sans benefits.
-This obviously does not include the cost of developing the alternative content which should be offset by the cost avoidance benefit of not buying text books, improvement in teacher productivity, remedial education etc…
+This approach we recommend will work for the vast majority of subjects and lessons.
+This cursory analysis assumes 2/3 of the lessons can be affected.
+Also that teachers deliver 5 classes/day with an average teacher salary of $30 dollars an hour sans benefits.
+This obviously does not include the cost of developing the alternative content.
+Said content should be offset by the cost avoidance benefit of not buying textbooks.
+Also, improving teacher productivity, remedial education, etc…

-This approach is certainly not arguing for a reduction in teaching resources or in their level of subject matter expertise.
+This is not arguing for a reduction in teaching resources or in their level of subject-matter expertise.
 This approach is arguing for:

 - A reallocation of the resources away from redundant lesson preparation and delivery towards ensuring the lesson is understood.